zdelrosario/tidy-exercises/2019/2019-11-22-ed-data/outcomes.md

-On November 20th, the Department of Education released data on [college student outcomes](https://www.insidehighered.com/news/2019/11/21/federal-government-releases-earnings-data-thousands-college-programs), for the first time disaggregated by degree
+On November 20th, the Department of Education released data on [college student outcomes](https://www.insidehighered.com/news/2019/11/21/federal-government-releases-earnings-data-thousands-college-programs), for the first time disaggregated by degree program.
+Here I carry out an exploratory analysis on the
-    program.
+    data.

 ``` r
 library(tidyverse)